EldonGabriel/eldongabriel.github.io/_experience/infrastructure-systems.md

 ## Portfolio Documentation

-This section represents applied infrastructure engineering across operating systems, virtualization platforms, and cloud environments.
-Each lab reflects hands-on configuration, security enforcement, and system validation aligned with operational and security requirements.
+This section reflects the applied infrastructure engineering across operating systems, virtualization platforms, and cloud environments.
+Each artifact demonstrates hands-on configuration, security enforcement, and system validation, which are aligned with the operational requirements.

-While selected projects are presented here, they are supported by a larger archive of structured reports, lab documentation, and system configuration records maintained within a private research repository.
+Selected projects are presented publicly and supported by a broader archive of structured reports, laboratory work, and system configurations maintained in a private repository.

-Additional documentation is available upon request for professional or technical review.
+Additional documentation can be provided upon request for professional or technical reviews.